26 Anti-Aging Secrets That Could Add Years to Your Life

 Deep-six the sugar

 Sugar is public health enemy No. 1 when it comes to aging, says Troy, Michigan–based plastic surgeon Anthony Youn, MD, author of The Age Fix: A Leading Plastic Surgeon Reveals How to Really Look 10 Years Younger.
 “One study attributed 184,000 deaths each year to sugary drinks like soda pop and punch,” he says.
 “Not only do they increase your risk of [type 2] diabetes and being overweight, but the sugar in the drinks also can make you look older.”
-(Here are more details about how sugar plays a role in type 2 diabetes.)

 Give up gluten, if you have a sensitivity

 Gluten-free diets are trendy, Dr. Youn says, and for some people they make sense.
 About 1% of the population has celiac disease, a serious autoimmune condition in which gluten—a type of protein found in wheat and other grains—triggers an immune attack on the intestines.
-For those people, a gluten-free diet is essential to avoid malnutrition, fertility problems, osteoporosis, and host of other health problems.
-Other people can have a gluten sensitivity, “which can cause [gastrointestinal] distress, brain fog, weight gain, and generalized inflammation,” he says.
+For those people, a gluten-free diet is essential to avoid malnutrition, fertility problems, osteoporosis and a host of other health problems.
+Other people can have a gluten sensitivity, “which can cause [gastrointestinal] distress, brain fog, weight gain and generalized inflammation,” he says.
 Inflammation is the smoking gun in a long list of diseases that can shave years off your life.
 That said, most experts do not recommend going gluten free unless you have to.
 Gluten-free diets can be expensive and also make it more challenging to get the nutrients that you need.

 Eat the rainbow

 Colorful fruits and vegetables are chock-full of anti-aging antioxidants—the valuable substances are in the actual pigments that make up the color of these foods, Dr. Youn says.
 “Eat a wide array of colors to improve your health and slow down the aging process.”
-Find out the 15 foods you should stop eating after age 40.

 Floss your teeth